silverweed/pokepon/README.md

 * Other credits are reported in data/credits.txt
 * Special thanks to Bram Moolenaar for creating Vim, which I used for writing the entire Poképon code.

+*Note*: if you see your artwork in the game and wish it to be removed, or if your name does not appear in the credits and you wish it to be added, contact me and I will (of course, you must prove you're the owner of said artwork).

 Author & Mantainers
 -----------------------------------------------------------------